Skip to main content

 1 mentions Positive Neutral Negative

-Character development is heavily influenced by the aesthetics of early Resident Evil and 80s horror films, showcasing a nostalgic design that enhances the overall atmosphere of the game.
+Character development is influenced by classic horror themes, featuring designs and aesthetics reminiscent of early Resident Evil and 1980s horror movies, creating a nostalgic and atmospheric experience.

 Skip Game Offers